 How to Protect Highlights When Coloring Hair

-There is a couple of options when it comes to redoing your regrowth without ruining the highlights.
+There are a couple of options when it comes to redoing your regrowth without ruining the highlights.

 Option 1